hassio-addons/addon-ssh/README.md

   for the more experienced user.
 It even comes preloaded with ["Oh My ZSH"][ohmyzsh], with some plugins enabled as well.
-- Bash: If ZSH is not your cup of tea, Bash can be enabled again, which includes Bash completion for both the Hass.io and the Home Assistant CLI.
+- Bash: If ZSH is not your cup of tea, Bash can be enabled again, which includes Bash completion for both the Core CLI and the Home Assistant CLI.
 - Contains a sensible set of tools right out of the box: curl, Wget, RSync, GIT, Nmap, Mosquitto client, MariaDB/MySQL client, Awake (“wake on LAN”), Nano, Vim, tmux, and a bunch commonly used networking tools.